cosmos/cosmos-sdk/docs/basics/query-lifecycle.md

 simd query [moduleName] [command] <arguments> --flag <flagArg>
 ```

-To provide values such as `--node` (the full-node the CLI connects to), the user can use the `config` command to set themn or provide them as flags.
+To provide values such as `--node` (the full-node the CLI connects to), the user can use the [`app.toml`](../run-node/run-node.md#configuring-the-node-using-apptoml) config file to set them or provide them as flags.

-The CLI understands a specific set of commands, defined in a hierarchical structure by the application developer: from the [root command](./cli.md#root-command) (`simd`), the type of command (`query`), the module that contains the command (`staking`), and command itself (`delegations`).
+The CLI understands a specific set of commands, defined in a hierarchical structure by the application developer: from the [root command](../core/cli.md#root-command) (`simd`), the type of command (`query`), the module that contains the command (`staking`), and command itself (`delegations`).
 Thus, the CLI knows exactly which module handles this command and directly passes the call there.

+### gRPC

+Another interface through which users can make queries is through [gRPC](https://grpc.io) requests to a [gRPC server](../core/grpc_rest.md#grpc-server).

 ### REST